【Event registration】Cambridge Audio x KEF fully presents: The new generation of streaming audio and video (..... - Site Events- Post76Play.com - Breaking Latest News

 1) Netizens who are selected to attend the event must secure a quota 24 hours before the event to be confirmed, and agree to accept a series of epidemic prevention measures, otherwise they will be deemed to have given up the right to attend; if the quota is therefore

-Assigned to another board member, and has been confirmed to attend, the website will never make any arrangements or commitments.
+Assigned to another board member, and has been confirmed to attend, the website will never make any arrangements or promises.

 2) Members present on the day must arrive 15-20 minutes before the start of the event, sign in to confirm, and fill in the health declaration record.